nikkefimov/snippetbox/cmd/notes.md

 Update snippetCreatePost handler in file handlers.go to use the new PermittedValue() function in the validation checks.

 In older versions of Go, if you wanted to check whether a []string slice and an []int slice contained a particular value you would need to write two separate functions - one function for the string type and another for the int.
 With generics its a possible to write a single contains() function that will work for string, int and all other comparable types.

+<b>Testing</b>

+*Create and run table-driven unit tests and sub-tests.
+*Unit test HTTP handlers and middleware.
+*Perform 'end-to-end' testing of web application routes, middleware and handlers.
+*Create mocks of database models and use them in unit tests.
+*Patter for testing CSRF-protected HTML form submissions.
+*Test instance of MySQL to perform integration tests.
+*Calculate and profile code coverage for tests.

+-Unit testing and sub-tests

+Unit test humanDate() function, create templates_test.go

+Basic pattern one that use for nearly all tests that write in Go:
+*Test is just regular Go code, which calls the humanDate() function and checks that the result matches what expect.
+*Unit tests are contained in a normal Go function with the signature func(*testing.T).
+*To be a valid unit test the name of function must begin with the word Test.
+Typically this is then followed by the name of the function, method or type that are testing to help make it obvious at a glance what is being tested.
+*Use the t.Errorf() function to mark a test as failed and log a decriptive message about the failure.
+It's important to note that calling t.Errorf() doesn't stop execution of test - after call it Go will continue executing any remaining test code as normal.